Liner shipping network design and scheduling problem

-The liner shipping network design and scheduling problem (LSNDSP) is a mathematical optimization problem in operations research that models maritime transport logistic problems.
-It is of practical interest in the shipping industry, as improvements in mathematical technoques can be directly applied to real-world problems.
+The liner shipping network design and problem (LSNDP) is a mathematical optimization problem in operations research that models maritime transport logistic problems.
+It is of practical interest in the shipping industry, as improvements in mathematical techniques can be directly applied to real-world problems.

-The problem consists of the simultaneous resolution of three sub-problems: fleet design, ship scheduling and cargo routing, while minimizing overall cost.
+The problem consist of two subproblems; 1) designing feasible services, and 2) flowing the container flows through the network.

 An industry-standard benchmark dataset, LINERLIB, is used to measure the effectiveness of mathematical approaches to the LSNDSP.

-In 2024, researchers from Google's Operations Research group announced that they had produced a new optimization technique which outperformed all previous solutions to the problem, and offered substantial increases in both profit and throughput for shipping companies.